dgoldhar/ELK/FilterPlugin.md

 [' _empow_classifer_timeout']

-# Using the empowclassifier plugin
+# Use the empowclassifier plugin

 ## Example

-A log may look like this before the classification (in json representation, probably not ideal to show on the logstash manuals):
+A log may look like this before the classification (in json representation):

 ```
 {